emergentIOT/dataSelfieApp/README.md

 # dataSelfieApp

 # 1. Serve web pages (Index.html)
-# 2. Receive and send information from Database
+# 2. Get geolocation using navigator on frontend
-# 3.
+# 3. craete route or endpoint to post data to server
 # 4.